Foxandxss/angular-tips/source/_posts/2013-08-12-understanding-service-types.markdown

 ***

+**NOTE**: This last one, being Coffeescript seems to fail a little bit with JSbin.
+Go to the Javascript tab and select Coffeescript to make it work.

 ## Conclusion

 Services are one of the coolest features of Angular.
 We have a lot of ways to create them, we just need to pick the correct one for our use cases and implement it.